-- Non-GAAP operating income, which is operating income, adjusted to exclude acquisition-related and integration expenses, including related restructuring costs, step-up depreciation, amortization of intangible assets and share-based compensation. - Non-GAAP operating margin, which is non-GAAP operating income, as defined above, divided by revenue. - Adjusted earnings before interest, taxes, depreciation, and amortization, or adjusted EBITDA, which is non-GAAP operating income, as defined above, plus depreciation (exclusive of step-up depreciation). - Adjusted EBITDA margin, which is adjusted EBITDA, as defined above, divided by revenue. - Non-GAAP net income, which is net income excluding the tax effected impact of acquisition-related and integration expenses, including related restructuring costs, amortization of intangible assets, share-based compensation, imputed interest related to the Sellers' note, change in acquisition contingent consideration and foreign currency losses (gains), net. - Free cash flow, which is cash flows from operating activities less capital expenditures, and adjusted free cash flow, which is free cash flow excluding the effect of changes in the outstanding factoring balance.
+- Non-GAAP operating income, which is operating income, adjusted to exclude acquisition-related and integration expenses, including related restructuring costs, step-up depreciation, amortization of intangible assets and share-based compensation. - Non-GAAP operating margin, which is non-GAAP operating income, as defined above, divided by revenue. - Adjusted earnings before interest, taxes, depreciation, and amortization, or adjusted EBITDA, which is non-GAAP operating income, as defined above, plus depreciation (exclusive of step-up depreciation). - Adjusted EBITDA margin, which is adjusted EBITDA, as defined above, divided by revenue. - Non-GAAP net income, which is net income excluding the tax effected impact of acquisition-related and integration expenses, including related restructuring costs, amortization of intangible assets, share-based compensation, imputed interest related to the sellers' note issued in connection with the combination with Webhelp (the "sellers' note"), change in acquisition contingent consideration and foreign currency losses (gains), net.
+Non-GAAP net income also excludes the income tax effect of certain legal entity restructuring activity. - Free cash flow, which is cash flows from operating activities less capital expenditures, and adjusted free cash flow, which is free cash flow excluding the effect of changes in the outstanding factoring balance.
 We believe that free cash flow is a meaningful measure of cash flows since capital expenditures are a necessary component of ongoing operations.
 We believe that adjusted free cash flow is a meaningful measure of cash flows because it removes the effect of factoring which changes the timing of the receipt of cash for certain receivables.
 However, free cash flow and adjusted cash flow have limitations because they do not represent the residual cash flow available for discretionary expenditures.
 For example, free cash flow and adjusted free cash flow do not incorporate payments for business acquisitions. - Non-GAAP diluted earnings per common share ("EPS"), which is diluted EPS excluding the per share, tax effected impact of acquisition-related and integration expenses, including related restructuring costs, step-up depreciation, amortization of intangible assets, share-based compensation, imputed interest related to the Sellers' note, change in acquisition contingent consideration and foreign currency losses (gains), net.
+Non-GAAP EPS also excludes the per share income tax effect of certain legal entity restructuring activity.
 Non-GAAP EPS excludes net income attributable to participating securities, and the per share, tax-effected impact of adjustments to net income described above reflect only those amounts that are attributable to common shareholders.